-Was Jesus a hypocrite for this?
+If Jesus was afraid of pain or death, does that make him a hypocrite?
 No. Because knowing something and being faced with it, looking it dead in the eye, are two wholly different things.

 Maybe you aren’t worrying about your own death.
 There are some things on this earth that are worse than our own death.
 Losing a child comes immediately to mind.
 I don’t know one single parent who wouldn’t trade their own life for their child’s in a heartbeat if given the choice.
 If you don’t have kids, you might feel that way about your spouse, your siblings, your parents, your closest friends or even your pets.
 The bible says “Greater love has no one than this: to lay down one’s life for one’s friends.”
 John 15:13 put plainly, dying to save someone else is the greatest act of love possible.